-Methamphetamine is a powerful stimulant, used medically to treat sleep problems (narcolepsy), attention deficit hyperactivity disorder (ADHD), and severe overweight problems.
+Methamphetamine is a powerful stimulant.
+It's like amphetamine, which doctors use to treat sleep problems (narcolepsy), attention deficit hyperactivity disorder (ADHD), and severe overweight problems.
 The illegal form of methamphetamine is a white, odorless, bitter-tasting, crystalline powder that can be dissolved easily in water or alcohol.
 It is called speed, meth, ice, crystal, glass, or chalk.
 The smoked form of methamphetamine is often called ice, crystal, crank, or glass.
 Illegal methamphetamine is often made in makeshift laboratories from inexpensive ingredients.

-Methamphetamine is highly addictive.
+Methamphetamine use can lead to stimulant use disorder.
 If use is stopped, it can lead to depression, anxiety, and paranoia.
 Also, the person usually has strong cravings for the drug.

 Methamphetamine's high lasts from 8 to 24 hours.
 The drug can be detected in a urine drug screen up to 48 hours after use.

 - Long periods of time without eating or sleeping

 - Weight loss

 - Agitated behavior, excited speech, irritability, nervousness, and increased physical activity

 Author: Healthwise Staff